ElectricCookie/sure-js/Readme.md

 # Sure-JS

 Sure-JS is a Schema language that allows you to create Schemas which you can use in JavaScript, TypeScript and Java.
-It's Syntax allows for type checking, validation and automatic population.
+Its Syntax allows for type checking, validation and automatic population.